Last Updated: January 28th 2020

 What Is The Best Coconut Oil For Diabetes?

 When taking coconut oil for diabetes or any health ailment, people should only used unrefined coconut oil.
 Refined coconut oil is processed and loses a large amount of its healthy properties during the processing procedure.
 In some cases, refined coconut oil is processed in a way that removes all the healthy medium chain fatty acids and replaces them with unhealthy long chain fatty acids.
 The Coconut oil and diabetes benefits are best when an unrefined, cold pressed, virgin, organic coconut oil is used.
 Some great coconut oils for diabetes are Nutiva Organic Extra Virgin Coconut Oil, Gold Label Organic Virgin Coconut Oil and Dr. Bronner’s Fresh-pressed Virgin Coconut Oil White Kernel Unrefined.
 All three of brands are unrefined and virgin coconut oils.
 These great brands of coconut oil may be purchasable at some grocery stores and health food stores.
-They are also available online and can be purchased from Amazon.
+They are also available online.

 #1 Best Rated Coconut Oil Overall

 Extra Virgin Coconut Oil